peteroupc/peteroupc.github.io/random.md

 An application that generates **random numbers in parallel** can also do one or both of&mdash;

 - using a different conforming RNG scheme for each instance, and
-- using a conforming RNG scheme specially designed for parallel random number generation.
+- using a conforming RNG scheme specially designed for parallel random number generation (such as so-called "splittable" PRNGs).

-If an application uses more than one kind of RNG (cryptographic, statistical, seeded), the advice above applies separately to each such kind of RNG.

 (Many questions on _Stack Overflow_ highlight the pitfalls of creating a new RNG instance each time a random number is needed, rather than only once in the application.
 This is notably the case with the .NET generator `System.Random`.)